-We have an Associate Artist scheme (currently 5 companies), and we also support a range of other artists and emerging companies through mentoring, signposting, and where possible R&D time in our spaces.
-We run monthly artist hangouts, have recently started a writers' group for emerging writers, and offer masterclasses and workshops.
+We have an Associate Artist scheme (currently 5 companies), and we also support a range of other artists and emerging companies through mentoring, signposting, R&D time in our spaces and a small amount of commissioning funds.
+We run monthly artist hangouts and support a writers' group and offer masterclasses and workshops.
+We also have an emerging community company of citizen artists who have opportunities to perform at Cast.